We're moving (March 2015) so obviously, we are having a Moving Sale!

 It is true when they say, "If you take care of your kayak, then your kayak will take care of you."
-If your paddling season is not over yet, it may be soon.
-Now is the ideal time to spent quality time with your boat, before you put it away for the season.
+The off-season is the ideal time to spent quality time with your boat, before you put it away for the season.
 We are often too busy during the paddling season to address the little things on your boat that need attention, but now is the time to get to it.
 Then when spring comes, you and your kayak can just hit the water!

 Here is a checklist of items you want to address when winterizing your kayak.